Zaphodious/proompt/README.md

 Q: Why is everthing passed in, instead of queried by the program or put into a config file?

 A: A few reasons.
-I wrote this program primarily for myself, and I wanted an easier time changing my prompt theme then what I was getting with .oh-my-bash and the like.
-I also didn't want to have to manually add support for everthing I wanted to display in my prompt.
+I wrote this program primarily for myself, and I wanted an easier time customizing my prompt theme then what I was getting with .oh-my-bash and the like.
+I also didn't want to have to manually add support for everything I wanted to display in my prompt.
 For passing in the user ID and getting git info:
-I use this on multiple Linux distros as well as MacOS and don't want to worry about weird cross-platform compat bugs that arise from system calls going weird.
+I use this program on multiple Linux distros as well as MacOS and don't want to worry about weird cross-platform compat bugs that arise from system calls going weird.
 Even with git bash on Windows, passing things in is almost always going to work.